PF

 Instructions

-3. 3Discard all but 1 tablespoon bacon fat from the pan and increase the heat to medium-high.
-Add the chicken pieces to the pan and season with garlic powder, 1/4 teaspoon salt, and 1/4 teaspoon pepper.
-Sauté until the chicken is cooked through, about 5 minutes.
+3. 3Discard all but 1 tablespoon bacon fat from the skillet and increase heat to medium-high.
+Add the chicken breast (cut into bite-sized pieces) and season with garlic powder.
+Cook for 5–7 minutes over medium-high heat, stirring occasionally, until the chicken is opaque throughout and internal temperature reaches 165°F.

-4. 4Remove from the heat, then add the spinach.
-Stir the chicken and spinach together until the spinach wilts, then stir in the Greek yogurt, half of the mozzarella cheese, and basil.
+4. 4Remove skillet from heat.
+Add the fresh spinach to the warm chicken and stir until wilted, about 1–2 minutes.
+Fold in the nonfat Greek yogurt, half of the mozzarella cheese, and fresh basil until evenly combined.

-5. 5Once the squash is cool enough to handle, use a fork to shred and fluff the inside flesh so it's no longer attached to the walls and makes a "nest."
+5. 5Once squash is cool enough to handle, use a fork to shred and fluff the inside flesh into strands that resemble spaghetti noodles, creating a "nest" in each half.

-6. 6Divide the chicken filling evenly among the boats, using a fork to lightly mix it with the spaghetti squash.
-Arrange the stuffed squash on a baking sheet and sprinkle with the reserved bacon and remaining mozzarella cheese.
+6. 6Divide the chicken-spinach filling evenly between the 4 squash halves, gently folding it into the shredded squash.
+Arrange the stuffed squash boats on a baking sheet and top with the reserved crispy bacon and remaining mozzarella cheese.

 Nutrition — Per Serving